 For more complex queries, use the pre-application service.

-If you’re a developer or considering a self-build, we offer a chargeable, pre-application service.
+If you’re a developer or considering a self-build, or there are heritage or conservation issues to consider, you will need to use our chargeable, pre-application service.

 Send your pre-application request to firstname.lastname@example.org and include: